achorg/ach.org/pages/activities/working-groups/index.md

 ## How do I start an ACH working group?

 Any member can propose a working group for the year (August 1 of the current year to July 31 the following year), at any point in the year.
 A proposal (no more than 2 pages, double-spaced) consists of a description of the scope and purpose, an initial list of participants, and realistic goals for the year.
-You can upload the proposal to this form; anticipate a response within two weeks.
+You can email the proposal to president@ach.org.

 ## How long does an ACH working group last?